mitnk/cicada/docs/rc-file.md

 When cicada shell is invoked as an interactive
 [login shell](https://github.com/mitnk/cicada/blob/master/docs/install.md#user-content-set-cicada-as-your-login-shell),
-or with the `--login`/`-l` option, it will reads and executes commands from first existing file of below list:
+or with the `--login`/`-l` option, it will run commands from the first existing file listed below:

 - `$XDG_CONFIG_HOME/cicada/cicadarc`
 - `$HOME/.config/cicada/cicadarc` (if `$XDG_CONFIG_HOME` not defined)